gscrow/dressipi-com/privacy.markdown

 ### Retail Partners

-We receive data about your activities when you use the services of our retail partners, such as items you have purchased, viewed, scanned or wish listed.
+We receive data about your activities when you use the services of our <a href="#privacy" class="anchor-link-privacy">retail partners</a>, such as items you have purchased, viewed, scanned or wish listed.

 This only includes information on the items.
 It NEVER includes payment information (such as your credit or debit card number) OR home address/shipping details.

-Our retail partners may provide this information whether you have a Dressipi account, are logged into your Dressipi account or are a Visitor.
+Our <a href="#privacy" class="anchor-link-privacy">retail partners</a> may provide this information whether you have a Dressipi account, are logged into your Dressipi account or are a Visitor.
 For example, a retailer could tell us about a purchase you made in one of its stores.

 We require each of these partners to have lawful rights to collect, use and share your data before providing any data to us.
-Learn more our retail partners here.
+Learn more our retail partners <a href="#privacy" class="anchor-link-privacy">here</a>.

 ### Service Use